mel-project/docs.themelio.org/content/try-themelio/melminter.md

 In Melmint, _nominal DOSCs_ (nomDOSCs) are minted by creating a `DoscMint` transaction with a proof of sequential work over its inputs.
 This is an inherently sequential process, so `melminter` starts off by creating a bunch of different coins (in different wallets starting with `__melminter_`), spending them with `DoscMint` transactions with proof-of-sequential-work attached to generate nominal DOSC.

 This nominal DOSC is then continually converted through Melswap into Mel, and used to pay transaction fees.
-Any excess is sent back to the backup walet.
+Any excess is sent back to the backup wallet.
+All of this can be configured through `melminter` command-line arguments.

-TODO: thresholds?
-This should be configurable
+TODO: document this

 ## Caveats

-TODO
+### Minting may not be profitable

+Minting nomDOSCs and converting them into mels is not always profitable.
+Because of the mechanics of Melmint, minting is _probably not_ profitable unless you have a top-of-the-line CPU and cheap electricity.
+Transient volatility in the mel/nomDOSC exchange rate may also affect profitability.

+`melminter` makes no attempt at guessing whether or not minting is profitable.

+### Wallet security

+When `melminter`'s workers for some reason do not have enough funds to pay transaction fees, funds are transferred from the backup wallet.
+This is most commonly when `melminter` is started for the first time.

+To transfer money successfuly, `melminter` requires the backup wallet to be unlocked, and will fail if it is locked.
+It's strongly recommended, however, that the backup wallet be kept locked unless `melminter` is being run for the first time, so that its private key is not exposed in memory for longer than needed.